Mark 8

 The Blind Man at Bethsaida

 22And they come to Bethsaida.
 And they bring to Him a blind man and implore Him that He might touch him.
-23And having taken hold of the hand of the blind man, He led him forth out of the village, and having spit upon his eyes, having laid the hands upon him, He was asking him if you see anything.
+23And having taken hold of the hand of the blind man, He led him forth outside of the village.
+And having spit upon his eyes, having laid the hands upon him, He was asking him, “Do you see anything?”

-24And having looked up, he was saying, “I see the men, for I see them as trees walking.”
+24And having looked up, he was saying, “I see the men, because I see them as trees walking.”

-25Then He laid the hands upon his eyes again, and he opened his eyes and was restored, and he began to see everything clearly.
-26And He sent him to his home, saying, “You may not enter into the village.”a
+25Then He laid the hands upon his eyes again, and he opened his eyes, and he was restored, and he was seeing everything clearly.
+26And He sent him to his house, saying, “Do not enter into the village.”

 Peter’s Confession of Christ

-27And Jesus and His disciples went forth into the villages of Caesarea Philippi.
-And on the way, He was questioning His disciples, saying to them, “Whom do men pronounce Me to be?”
+27And Jesus and His disciples went out into the villages of Caesarea Philippi.
+And on the way, He was questioning His disciples, saying to them, “Who do men say I am?”

-28And they answered Him, saying, “John the Baptist; and others, Elijah; and others, one of the prophets.”
+28And they spoke to Him, saying, “John the Baptist; and others, Elijah; and others, one of the prophets.”

-29And He was questioning them, “But whom do you pronounce Me to be?”
+29And He was questioning them, “But you⁺, who do you⁺ say I am?”

 30And He warned them that they should tell no one concerning Him.